 Prosecutor – An individual licensed to represent others in front of the Patent Office.

-Prosecutor Role – The Role of attorney or agent licensed to practice patent law in the jurisdiction.
+Prosecutor Role – The Role of an attorney or agent licensed to practice patent law in the jurisdiction.
 Must have an active registration number in the U.S. that is stored in the TIP tool.

 Slate™ – Patent viewer tool that reformats a specification to make it more readable on a computer screen.
 Sections are moved around into a more logical format along with other enhancements.